celoyd/french-polygonesia/README.md

 ## Contributing

 Please clone this repo and improve it as you see fit.
-This is a 90 minute project that I do not intent to polish or maintain.
+This is a 90 minute project that I do not intend to polish or maintain.